cmckitterick/windows365/Windows365/link/certificates-networking.md

 ## Networking

 Windows 365 Link supports the same policies for Wi-Fi and wired networks as Windows 11.
 This support includes the Basic profile and Enterprise profiles that use certificates for authentication.
-Wi-Fi policies that work with Microsoft Entra joined Windows 11 devices also work on Windows 365 Link.
+Most Wi-Fi policies that work with Microsoft Entra joined Windows 11 devices also work on Windows 365 Link.

 For more information, see [Wi-Fi settings for Windows 10/11 devices in Microsoft Intune](/intune/intune-service/configuration/wi-fi-settings-windows) and [Configure wired network settings for Windows devices in Microsoft Intune](/intune/intune-service/configuration/wired-network-settings-windows).